aivero/contrib/README.md

 - Every example/source file must include correct copyright notice
 - For indentation we are using spaces and not tabs
 - Line-endings must be Unix and not DOS style
+- Use `cargo clippy` to lint your code - fix all issues before commiting
-- Use `cargo fmt` to format code before committing
+- Use `cargo fmt` to format code before commiting

 ## Setup Conan